livechat/chat-window-android/README.md

    }
 ```

+# Troubleshooting

-## Troubleshooting
+## Error handling

-### React to errors

-To monitor and handle issues related to loading the chat view, you can set an error listener.
+You can set an error listener to monitor and handle issues related to loading the chat view.
 This allows you to capture and respond to errors in a centralized way.
-Common use cases include reporting errors to analytics platforms or implementing custom error handling logic.
+Common use cases include reporting errors to analytics platforms or implementing custom error-handling logic.

 ```kotlin
 LiveChat.getInstance().errorListener = ErrorListener { error ->